Error estimates for approximations of nonlinear uniformly parabolic equations: A key estimate between solutions and sufficiently regular -solutions

-In this section we prove a proposition that is a key part of the proofs of the two main results, Theorems \ref{thm:vague comparison} and \ref{thm:mesh comparison vague}.
+on the interior of the region.
 Once we have proven Proposition \ref{main lemma}, we will only need to use the basic properties of inf- and sup- convolutions to verify its hypotheses and establish the two main results.
+We define the constant $\zeta$ by